Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 For starters, you can spend a night in the Parador de Cardona, the luxury hotel inside the 9th-century castle.
 Imagine eating breakfast under the castle’s vaulted ceilings or having dinner in the medieval dining room.
 Staying here is like being transported to the Middle Ages but with all the comforts of the 21st century.

-And besides a castle and a school, you can also stay in a 17th-century farmhouse used to make olive oil!
+Besides a castle and a school, you can also stay in a 17th-century farmhouse used to make olive oil!
 La Premsa Hotel Rural still features its olive oil press, which was used until 1980.
 The place has a rural and medieval feel, with stone walls, wooden furniture, and beautiful arches in the dining room.

 Dining room in the Parador de Cardona